The Purpose

 This guide is a work in progress, and I welcome your feedback.
 If you have any suggestions or questions, please feel free to email me at pavao@hey.com.

-For personalized advice, you can schedule a call using this link.
+For personalized advice, you can schedule a free call using this link.

-If you’d like to support this work, you can use the included Lightning address or this link.
+If you’d like to support this work, you can use the Lightning address below or this link.

 btcpavao@walletofsatoshi.com